How to Prevent Dementia: 12 Modifiable Risk Factors

 9. Hearing Loss

-While there needs to be more research to determine the exact mechanism by which hearing loss impairs cognition, studies show a clear link between the two.
-A cross-sectional study on subclinical hearing loss and cognitive performance found a decrease in cognition with every 10 dB reduction in hearing for adults over 50.
+While more research is required to determine the exact mechanism by which hearing loss impairs cognition, studies show a clear link between the two.
+For example, a cross-sectional study on subclinical hearing loss and cognitive performance found a decrease in cognitive ability with as little as a 10 dB reduction in hearing for adults over 50.

-When it comes to noise-induced hearing loss, doctors can start by teaching patients how to reduce or eliminate loud noise.
-Simple actions like turning the volume down on the TV and headphones, taking breaks in silence, using quieter products (such as power tools and vacuum cleaners), and using earplugs or earmuffs when noise is unavoidable can help them preserve their hearing and minimize risk.
-For patients using hearing aids, instructing them to use those devices consistently and correctly can help them avoid strain and further damage their hearing.
+When it comes to noise-induced hearing loss, doctors can help by teaching patients the importance of reducing or eliminating loud noise.
+Simple actions like turning the volume down on the TV and headphones, taking breaks in silence, using quieter products (such as power tools and vacuum cleaners), and using earplugs or earmuffs when noise is unavoidable can help patients preserve their hearing and minimize risk.

-The connection between education and late-life cognition is largely positive, with dementia research showing that a high school level of education or higher in young adulthood decreases the risk of cognitive decline.
-But just because a person doesn't have a higher education level doesn't mean that they won't be able to maintain their cognitive function.
+The connection between education and late-life cognition is largely positive, with dementia research showing that high school-level education or higher can serve as a protective factor by decreasing the risk of cognitive decline.

-Older patients who regularly engage in mentally stimulating activities like travel, social outings, playing music, creating art, physical activity, reading, and speaking a second language can still have an increased chance of preserving their cognition in late-life.
-These lifestyle factors stand to benefit patients' cognitive reserve—the ability of the brain to build new networks or change strategy—making their cognition more resilient to decline.
+Older patients who regularly engage in mentally stimulating activities may also have an increased chance of preserving their cognition in late life.
+These lifestyle factors stand to benefit patients' cognitive reserve—the ability of the brain to build new networks or change strategy despite age-related changes or to compensate for damage—making their cognition more resilient to decline.
+It’s important to start thinking about neurological care early so that clinicians can discuss relevant long-term modifiable risk factors with patients.

 11. Depression

-While depression is a modifiable risk factor, like diabetes, starting treatment before it reaches its chronic stages is vital for decreasing the risk of dementia.
-A study found that depression was associated with a 51% higher risk of dementia regardless of treatment, while participants who were treated for less severe symptoms of depression were associated with at least 28% lower risk of dementia.
+While depression is a potentially modifiable risk factor, like diabetes, starting treatment before it reaches chronic stages may decrease the risk of dementia.
+One large study found that depression was associated with a 51% higher risk of dementia, while participants who were treated for less severe symptoms of depression were associated with at least a 28% lower risk of dementia.

-Before treatment can be considered, physicians need to determine if a patient is suffering from depression in the first place.
-One tool that can assist in diagnosis is the Patient Health Questionnaire (PHQ-9).
-Stress often has a strong correlation with depression.
-By capturing a patient's depression symptoms in a quick, simple test, physicians can use that data to reach a more accurate diagnosis.
+One tool that can assist in the screening and diagnosis of depression is the Patient Health Questionnaire (PHQ-9).
+By capturing a patient's depression symptoms in a quick, simple test, physicians can use those data to reach a more accurate diagnosis—especially when coupled with cognitive assessments and clinical interviews.
+Every aspect of a patient’s experience is connected and should be considered for risk factors as part of whole-person care.

 12. Social Isolation

 While isolation makes older patients more vulnerable to incident dementia, the good news is that encouraging them to be more socially active can prevent or delay dementia onset.
-A study on social relationships and incident dementia identified five points of social contact.
+A study on social relationships and dementia identified five points of social contact that affected dementia onset.
 Participants in late life who were married, received support from family members, maintained close friendships, participated in community groups, and engaged in paid work were less likely to have dementia at an earlier age.

 While the 12 risk factors we've discussed are all modifiable to some degree, there are other risk factors for dementia that are considered non-modifiable.
 They include: